leger-labs/open-webui-leger/README.md

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.

-- 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Open WebUI backend and Ollama.
+- 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Leger WebUI backend and Ollama.
 This key feature eliminates the need to expose Ollama over LAN.
 Requests made to the '/ollama/api' route from the web UI are seamlessly redirected to Ollama from the backend, enhancing overall system security.

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates and new features.
+- 🌟 **Continuous Updates**: We are committed to improving Leger WebUI with regular updates and new features.

-## 🔗 Also Check Out Open WebUI Community!
+## 🔗 Also Check Out Leger WebUI Community!

-Don't forget to explore our sibling project, [Open WebUI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
-Open WebUI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Open WebUI! 🚀
+Don't forget to explore our sibling project, [Leger WebUI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
+Leger WebUI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Leger WebUI! 🚀

 ## How to Install 🚀

 > [!NOTE]
 > Please note that for certain Docker environments, additional configurations might be needed.
-If you encounter any connection issues, our detailed guide on [Open WebUI Documentation](https://docs.openwebui.com/) is ready to assist you.
+If you encounter any connection issues, our detailed guide on [Leger WebUI Documentation](https://docs.openwebui.com/) is ready to assist you.

 ### Quick Start with Docker 🐳

 > [!IMPORTANT]
-> When using Docker to install Open WebUI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
+> When using Docker to install Leger WebUI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
 This step is crucial as it ensures your database is properly mounted and prevents any loss of data.

 - **If Ollama is on your computer**, use this command: